drduh/YubiKey-Guide/README.md

 The Yubikey will blink when it's waiting for the touch.

+### OpenBSD

+On OpenBSD, you will need to install `pcsc-tools` and enable with `sudo rcctl enable pcscd`, then reboot in order to recognize the key.

 # Troubleshooting

 - If you don't understand some option, read `man gpg`.